-- The assets and deferred outflows of resources of the Township exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year as shown in the summary of net position on the following pages. - The Township's total net position increased.
-This was mainly due to ARPA funding utilized this year. - As of the close of the current fiscal year, the Township's governmental funds reported increases in comparison with prior year.
-This was largely due to ARPA funding utilized this year. - The Township's total noncurrent liabilities decreased during the current fiscal year.
-This was due to fewer bond principal payments.
+- The assets and deferred outflows of resources of the Township exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year as shown in the summary of net position on the following pages. - The Township's total net position decreased.
+This was mainly due to a decrease in grants received during the current year compared to the prior year. - As of the close of the current fiscal year, the Township's governmental funds reported an increase in comparison with prior year largely due to budgeted projects not completed. - The Township's total noncurrent liabilities decreased during the current fiscal year.
+This was due to regular scheduled bond principal payments.